dalong0514/readnotes/20210106计算原文/2021043Electron-From-Beginner-to-Pro/2021043Electron-From-Beginner-to-Pro0501.md

 {  type: 'separator' }

-79

-Chapter 5 ■ adding Custom menus

 Figure 5-3.
 The Edit Menu

-Creating Submenus and Checkmarks
+## 5.5 Creating Submenus and Checkmarks

 Another menu type that you will use is the submenu.
 We already used it to define the menus under each menu name.
 But if you want to create a submenu from a menu item, this is the type you will use.
 After the Select All definition in our Edit App menu, let's add a demonstration of both the separator and a submenu:

 { label: 'Select All', accelerator: 'CmdOrCtrl+A', role: 'selectall' }, { type: 'separator' }, { label: 'My Submenu', submenu: [  {  label: 'Item 1'  },

-80

-Chapter 5 ■ adding Custom menus

 {  label: 'Item 2'  } ] }